brujoand/td/README.md

 # td
-A very simple todolist inspired by https://github.com/Hypercubed/todo-md
+A very simple todolist, initally inspired by https://github.com/Hypercubed/todo-md

 It's pretty much just a todolist.
 I'm using githubs fancy pants todo's for future fun and profit.